 For us, responsible investment means using 3 tools:

 - Invest: Construct portfolios to reflect ESG factors that could positively or negatively affect investment returns.

 - Exclude: Remove companies from investment portfolios that do not meet certain minimum ethical criteria.
 Likewise, include companies and investments that are likely to have a positive impact on the wider society.

 - Engage: Work with companies in an investment portfolio about the issues that are likely to have a material impact (both positive and negative) on future returns.

-For more details on our decision-making process, download our policy on responsible investment.
+For more details on our decision-making process, download our Responsible investment policy.

 How we engage

 Having a global diversified portfolio allows us to promote change in a wide range of companies.
 This enables us to use our voting powers, and engage with the boards and management on responsible investment issues across many sectors and markets.